Updated on 07.07.2020

 Personal data stored in the register may be disclosed as allowed and obligated by the valid legislation or with the data subject’s consent to the public authorities who have a legal right to receive data from the register, such as the Tax Administration or the Social Insurance Institution of Finland and other parties who are related to managing matters related to employment, such as pension and accident insurance companies, unions and parties providing occupational health care services.

 With the data subject’s consent, personal data necessary for the employment may be disclosed to such partners of the data controller who the employee does different assignments for on behalf of the controller.

-When the data subject uses online services provided by the controller’s or another company in the same group of undertakings that require creating a username (such as discussion forums), the username selected by the data subject will be shown in these online service.
+When the data subject uses online services provided by the controller’s or another company in the same group of undertakings that require creating a username (such as discussion forums), the username selected by the data subject will be shown in these online services.
 The data subject may also decide to use their own name as a username.

 In addition, personal data may be disclosed to such partners of the data subject that process personal data on behalf of the controller and instructed by the data controller.
 In these cases, the data controller’s partner does not have the right to process the personal data on behalf of itself.